BenSimmers/typescript-template/README.md

 2. Run `pnpm install` to install the dependencies.
 3. Run `pnpm build` to build the project.
 4. Run `pnpm test` to run the tests.

+## Changesets

+This repository uses [Changesets](https://github.com/changesets/changesets) to manage versioning and changelogs.
+When making changes to the codebase, you can create a changeset by running `pnpm changeset` and following the prompts.
+This will generate a markdown file in the `changesets` directory, which will be used to update the version and changelog when publishing.

 ## Using devcontainer